apache/spark/docs/sql-error-conditions.md

 [SQLSTATE: 42KD9](sql-error-conditions-sqlstates.html#class-42-syntax-error-or-access-rule-violation)

 Unable to infer schema for `<format>`.
-It must be specified manually.
+Please manually specify the schema or make the input paths not empty

 ### UNBOUND_SQL_PARAMETER